Residency Application Process

 Each individual applicant as a whole is taken into consideration.
 We review all applicant files that are received by the deadline.
 All applications received will be reviewed.
 Invitations are offered to approximately 40 applicants selected by the review commity.
 Offers are sent via email, on the first day of the "interview offer window" implemented by the Otolaryngology Program Directors Organization.
 Applicants are given a choice of two interview days and do our best to accomodate applicants first choice, however this is not always possible.
 Once invitations are issued, application status letters will be sent to all applicants.

-This application cycle we have opted to conduct virtual inverviews via a web-based platform in order to keep everybody safe in light of the ongoing COVID-19 pandemic.
-Details of this process will be forthcoming as we work through the intricacies and develop a formalized plan.
+This application cycle we have opted to conduct virtual interviews via a web-based platform in order to keep everybody safe in light of the ongoing COVID-19 pandemic.
 We will work toward highlighting everything our program has to offer, showcasing our wonderful facilities, and ensuring interactions with both residents and faculty.
 Although this will be a challenge, we welcome the opportunity to utilize technology to meet you while keeping you safe.

 International Medical Graduates Requirements